PAIDiPaidThis.com

 How much does a HydraFacial cost in the UK?

 HydraFacial is a branded medical-grade facial that has become the classic clinic upsell, tacked on after another treatment or sold as a monthly habit.
 The base session has a from-price, but the boosters and longer versions are where the cost climbs.
-Here is what actually sits behind the number.
+Here is what actually sits behind the number, using the real prices on this page rather than the marketing version.

 The quick version